Category Archives: CFMoto 450MT project bike

 On other occasions I thought perhaps the rubber needed to warm up in the chilly morning temps.
 This uneasiness came and went right across Spain until I thought: I can’t sell this bike with these Big Blocks, even if they make the bike look rufty-tufty and purposeful.
 Whoever buys it is likely to be a road rider.
 Once back in the UK I fitted some Mitas E07s (below) and will flog the Big Bs.

-CFMoto 450MT – suspension fix
+CFMoto 450MT • Quick suspension fix

 CFMoto 450MT index page

-Once in Morocco I rode a couple of 1000 clicks on tracks and trails before deciding yes, it was time to fiddle with the suspension settings which I’d not touched from new.
+Once I got to Morocco I rode a couple of 1000 clicks on tracks and trails before deciding yes, it was time to fiddle with the suspension settings which I’d not touched from new.
 Some tracks – made rougher by the September floods – were giving me a hammering.
 The suspension was too harsh as many reviewers attest, especially at the lower speeds I ride at.
 I did try one stony stage with tyres aired down to 26psi, but it didn’t seem to make much difference, TL tyres being natively stiffer.
 I didn’t want to go lower on the untried rims – though they’ve since proved to be up to the job.
-On one ride without my 15kg of travel baggage (above) the bike was nice and agile but even harsher on very rough ground without the extra mass.
+On one ride without my 15kg of travel baggage (above) the bike was nice and agile but even harsher on very rough ground without the extra load.

 The CF has fully adjustable suspension and taking a cue from this ADVRider 450MT suspension thread, I should have started by setting the rear sag – a well-known metric for getting the rear suspension in the ballpark – but I didn’t.
 I never do.
 Instead I dialled back the shock’s combined compression/rebound knob (below left; no tool needed; nice) from 11 down to 3.
 I then backed off the fork rebound (left fork) and fork compression (right fork) by one turn and undid the fork preload with a 14mm by half a turn – and later did another half turn.